-The autonomous Canadian Area includes 3,500 longshore workers and over 14,000 workers in the retailwholesale, grain, and inland transport industries.
+ILWU Canada includes 3,500 longshore workers and over 14,000 workers in the retail-wholesale, grain, and inland transport industries.
 Members elect their own Area officers and have their own constitution.
 They maintain affiliation with the Canadian Labor Congress.
 All dues money raised in Canada remains in Canada.